NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 PictureLee Webster and Fred Taylor discuss grave safety and soil science at Higher Ground Burial Ground at Manitou Conservation in southern Vermont

 There are no impediments to green burial in New Hampshire other than local cemetery bylaws.
 NH mandates that each town provide burial space for its residents, so local cemeteries are opportunities for green space.
-Meet with your elected cemetery trustees to ask that they relax policies that require outer burial vaults.
-Some of the written materials below may help build your argument that there are greater ideals for our local cemeteries beyond making lawn mowing easier.
+Meet with your elected cemetery trustees to ask that they relax policies that require outer burial vaults, or consider designating space specifically for green burial.
+Some of the written materials below may help foster productive exchanges with local elected officials.

 To locate green burial cemeteries in NH, check out our comprehensive list of Green Burial Cemeteries in the US and Canada which is updated regularly and shared with various nonprofits throughout the country.
 Note that some of NH's cemeteries are vaultless because they never adopted the policy of requiring them.